What We Will Learn?

 - Each partition can be configured with different storage settings

 - Each partition can have different aggregations

 - Each partition can be processed independently and thus processing speed will be improved a lot.

-As the name implies it let us define meanings of various parts of the cube in various language
+As the name implies, it lets us define meanings of various parts of the cube in various languages:

 Using this tab, the developer will test the cube created using the remaining 9 tabs.